elmehdi/gen-ai-bootcamp-2025/README.md

 | 09/02/2025    | Read all the posts of genai-essential forum (Discord)   <br> Created a Conceptual diagram for the system using eraser.io |
 | 10/02/2025   | in progress ...    |

 ## 🚀 Goals & Expectations

 ✅ Gain a deep understanding of GenAI concepts and applications.
 ✅ Work on practical AI workloads using open-source and cloud-based tools.
 ✅ Optimize and deploy AI models efficiently.
 ✅ Participate in discussions and collaborate with other students.
-✅ Learn fondamentals to participate in webinars and projects of the Capgemini's **DevOps Communauté France - Open** in Collaboration wih Imad Soultani
+✅ Learn fundamentals to participate in webinars and projects of the Capgemini's **DevOps Communauté France - Open** in collaboration with Imad Soultani.

 ## 📢 Notes